mayaeraky/zid-cart/README.md

 ## Future Considerations
 - Implement caching for frequent queries
 - Add rate-limiting to prevent abuse of coupon endpoints
-- Add models that we couldn't add due to time constraint (courier, location, user...etc)
+- Add models and systems that we couldn't add due to time constraint (courier, location, user...etc)
 - Add soft deletion
 - Include dashboard functionalities.
 - Asynchronous jobs for emails, and under the hood and heavy operations.